GMAT Verbal Practice Questions - Polish your GMAT verbal ability

 2. Critical Reasoning – This section tests your ability to logically evaluate and analyze the arguments of a given passage.

 Your composite GMAT score is determined from a combination of your scores on the Math and Verbal section of the test.
 The composite GMAT score ranges from 205 to 805.
 However, the verbal and the quantitative sections are graded separately and are awarded raw scores on a scale of 60-90.
-The awarding of the raw score takes into account the difficulty level of the question presented to you alongside accuracy and speed. ; how you answered and the number of questions you have answered.
+The awarding of the raw score takes into account the difficulty level of the GMAT verbal question presented to you alongside accuracy and speed. ; how you answered and the number of questions you have answered.
 Apart from In addition to the composite score (205-805) and raw score (60-90), candidates are also awarded percentiles.
 A 95 percentile in Verbal means 95% of the candidates in the last four years have scored less than what you have scored in the Verbal section.

-Sample GMAT Focus Verbal Questions:
+Sample GMAT Verbal Questions:

-Critical Reasoning
+GMAT Verbal Practice Questions: Critical Reasoning

 Fonika and Kuji are world leaders in the production and distribution of color, and black and white photography films respectively, though, between the two, Fonika has a bigger market capital.
 To beat Fonika in terms of business volume, Kuji has planned to increase production volume by setting up a state of the art manufacturing facility which will be operational within a year.
 Still, analysts are of the view that Kuji’s plan is not well founded.